 Don’t Use a Power Sander

 Another factor to consider is the type of sander.
-Do not use a powder sander or coarse sandpaper to avoid getting traces or scratches on the surface.
+Do not use a power sander or coarse sandpaper to avoid getting traces or scratches on the surface.
 All you need to do at this point is to scruff the wooden surface to allow the gel stain to adhere properly.

 Do not sand down the whole surface or the entire top coat to bare wood.
 A power sander might do just this.
 A power sander is difficult to control, especially when applying certain pressures, and might sand the surface to the bare wood.